Installation

 CMake is a multi-platform Makefile generator.
 It is a Free Software and can be downloaded on the CMake website.

-• MySQL version 4.0 or higher, or MariaDB.
+• MySQL or MariaDB version 5.5 or higher.

-The software is available from the Open Babel Home Page.
+The software is available from the Open Babel website.

 How to Obtain Mychem